Understanding the CRAM Risk Assessment Method

 Definition of CRAMM Risk Assessment

-This is an overview of the CRAMM (CCTA Risk Analysis and Management Method) methodology, a risk assessment method used in information security management.
+This paper is an overview of the CRAMM (CCTA Risk Analysis and Management Method) methodology, a risk assessment method used in information security management.

 CRAMM aims to identify and assess risks associated with the implementation and operation of IT systems by examining the potential threats, vulnerabilities, impacts, and countermeasures.